jyk524/6-Day-Weather-Forecast/README.md

 Assets\06-server-side-apis-homework-demo.png

-used ajax to pull data and added to bootstrap cards
+used ajax to pull data and added to bootstrap cards to show the weather conditions

+        city name
+        date
+        icon for weather
+        temperature
+        humidity
+        wind speed
+        UV index
+            UV index has a color coded background that let's us know strong the sun is

+used an api for the current date, and another for the 5 forecast which gives the weather at noon for the city added a history to store searched cities